Oh my God, look at that picture over there! There's the Earth comin' up.

 2nd color: https://archive.org/details/as08-14-2384

-Images processed with Paint Shop Pro 6, Canon Digital Photo Professional 3, Registax 6 (wavelets sharpening), Affinity Photo (scratch & dust removal), and FastStone Image Viewer (resizing & jpeg conversion).
+Images processed with Paint Shop Pro 6, Canon Digital Photo Professional 3, Registax 6 (wavelets sharpening), and Affinity Photo (scratch & dust removal)

-About the title: An earlier photo, taken by Lunar Orbiter 1 in 1966, also shows the Earth near the lunar horizon and is sometimes described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed (though no one was on board to witness this).
-I believe the Apollo 8 photo above really is the first Earthrise picture.
+About the title: An earlier photo, taken by Lunar Orbiter 1 in 1966, also shows the Earth near the lunar horizon and is frequently described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed (though no one was on board to witness this).
+The Apollo 8 photo above really is the first Earthrise picture.

 The Apollo 8 source images are in the public domain; my processing work on those images is released via a Creative Commons CC By 2.0 license.
 I don't care whether you include attribution for the processing, though; I suggest you credit the image to "Apollo 8 / NASA," with a link to this page (https://jw9c.blogspot.com/2018/01/earthrise-1.html) if convenient.